Identifying needs and priorities

 Giving children a space to speak up

 Each one of our programmes is also subject to the highest standards of Monitoring and Evaluation (M&E) - incorporating a variety of online and offline tools for data collection and analysis.
 We also provide a space for children to tell us what they like about our programmes - and what they would like to change.
-This feedback allows us to adapt our programmes to children’s stated needs.
+This feedback allows us to adapt our programmes to children’s stated needs and priorities.

 Listening to the voices that matter most - those of children